 Achieving universal health coverage is a critical component of Sustainable Development Goal 3, which aims to ensure healthy lives and promote well-being for all people of all ages.
 To that end, the Countdown to 2030 initiative was established to regularly track and monitor progress in the countries facing the greatest burden of maternal and child mortality.

-- Despite substantial progress in reducing maternal, newborn, and child mortality worldwide, inequities persist.
+- Despite substantial progress in reducing maternal, newborn, adolescent and child mortality worldwide, inequities persist.
 Data show countries in sub-Saharan Africa are lagging most behind.

 - Coverage of health interventions is higher for those that are well resourced, can take place at planned times (such as preventive services), and do not depend on a functioning healthcare system.